EulerSearch/embedding_studio/docs/overview.md

 (*) - features in development

-EmbeddingStudio is highly customizable, so you can bring your own:
+Embedding Studio is highly customizable, so you can bring your own:

 * :simple-googlecloudstorage:{ .es-color } Data source
 * :material-database:{ .es-color } Vector database